Maintaining Ironclad Security Online

 We are only in the infancy stages of the World Wide Web, and yet ransomware, malware, adware, Trojans, viruses, and other online threats are already supremely advanced.
 In its raw form, antivirus software serves as a powerful defense mechanism against incoming threats.
 It neutralizes them, quarantines them, and protects your PC, Mac, or mobile from destruction.
 AV programs are only as good as the companies that create them.

-Tremendous research goes into developing antivirus software, updates and patches, new additions, and accoutrements to the software.
+Tremendous research goes into developing antivirus software, updates and patches, new additions, and accouterments to the software.
 For example, Kaspersky antivirus software now offers new-age solutions for the tech-savvy Internet user, including essential antivirus for Windows, Mac, and mobile, blocking viruses and cryptocurrency-mining malware.

 Advanced security suite options from this antivirus software include additional security options, such as encrypted browsers for protecting online transactions on PC, Mac and mobile, as well as prevention of webcam hijacks and phishing activity.
 For total security protection from Kaspersky antivirus software, users get the added benefit of file protection with backups, password management, and even GPS tracking.